 - When completed, click on Finish for the data to restore successfully.

-Data recovery in Sage 50 is an essential and a very crucial process for safety reasons.
-Dial up the Accountsportal Sage tech support experts for assistance on setting up a fool-proof data recovery system, as well as gaining knowledge about restoring data from the backup.
+Data recovery in Sage 50 is an essential and very crucial process for safety reasons.
+Dial-up the Accountsportal Sage tech support experts for assistance on setting up a fool-proof data recovery system, as well as gaining knowledge about restoring data from the backup.
 Call 1-800-796-0471 toll-free Sage 50 technical support team 24×7.